The Mid-Course Interview (MCI)

 - You have the opportunity to talk with your students about your course on a new level.

-Some costs/risks of MCI include:
+Some potential limitations of the MCI include:

 - It will take time for you and your colleagues to meet before and after the class interview.

 - You need to be willing to have a couple of your colleagues know that your teaching approach might be improved.
 (Everyone’s teaching could use improvement, but your colleagues will learn the specifics of how your methods might need improvement.)

 - Your students will develop the expectation that you will address those elements identified as needing improvement in the interview.
 You may not wish to fix them, i.e. they may be a consciously designed strategy or too labor-intensive to fix, but you will at least need to address student concerns after the interview is over.